Nadezhda Tokayeva: Early life and education

-Her father and mother are from an Ashkenazi Jewish family (of Soviet-Jewish descent).
-An ethnic Ashkenazi Jew, Tokayeva was born in Nizhny Tagil in Russia's Sverdlovsk Oblast.
+Tokayeva was born in Nizhny Tagil in Russia's Sverdlovsk Oblast.
 She graduated from the Moscow State Institute for History and Archives.

 Career

-From 2011 to 2012 she was the honorary president of the United Nations Women's Guild in Geneva.
+She served as the honorary president of the United Nations Women's Guild in Geneva from 2011 to 2012.

-In March 2019, she assumed the role of first lady when her husband’s predecessor, Nursultan Nazarbayev, resigned after 29 years in power.

 Personal life

+At the time of taking office as President of Kazakhstan, Kassym-Jomart Tokayev was divorced from Nadezhda, as indicated on the official website in March 2019.

-Tokayeva is divorced from Kassym-Jomart Tokayev.
-Together with her husband, she has a son, Timur (born 15 February 1984) and Manira (born 7 October 1987).
+Together with her ex-husband, she has a son, Timur (born 15 February 1984).

 In 1998, she and her son Timur opened a Credit Suisse bank account, even though she qualified as a politically exposed person, which at its height in 2005 contained 1.5 million US$.
 After her husband became director-general of the United Nations’ Geneva office, the account was closed in 2012, and the family opened offshore companies in the British Virgin Islands, with $5 million in assets plus properties in Geneva and Moscow at $7.7 million.